pelgerr/NewWinWorkstation/README.md

 # NewComputer

-_Script for adding new computers to the domain._
+_Interactive GUI for registering a new workstation with a Windows domain._

 ---